 Amazon QuickSight is Amazon’s entry into the Business Intelligence space that takes advantage of machine learning to identify the anomalies in data and make predictions through the ML Insights feature.
-Here are a few salient features that establish Amazon QuickSight as a tool to reckon:
+Here are a few salient features that establish it as a tool to reckon:

-- Amazon QuickSight has an in-memory engine, called SPICE, that performs the data analysis with blazing speed.
+- It has an in-memory engine, called SPICE, that performs the data analysis with blazing speed.

 - It is a fully Cloud-based system and allows people to work collaboratively with no hustle to manage infrastructure or applications.

 - It will enable users to combine data from various sources into one single dashboard.